General Program

 How often does the CAP brochure come out?

-The brochure is printed two times a year – Fall/Winter is available in August, and the Spring/Summer brochure is available in December.
+The brochure is printed two times a year – Fall/Winter is available in August, and the Spring/Summer brochure is available in February.

 Where do I get a CAP brochure?